LaunchSchoolKalisz/Launch_School_RB120/interview_prep/explaining_code.md

 #### Polymorphism through Inheritance

 When the subclass inherits behavior from one of its superclass because it could not find the method in the subclass then polymorphism occurs.
-This type of polymorphism is known as Polymorphism through Inheritance as we are inhering the behaviours.
+This type of polymorphism is known as Polymorphism through Inheritance as we are inhering the behaviors.
 Since method overriding is also a type of inheritance this is also Polymorphism through Inheritance.

 Can work in 2 ways:
 1. A specific instance of a subclass inherits a more generic method implementation from a superclass.